rust-lang/rust/text/0000-euclidean-modulo.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Is it worth implementing `div_e` and `mod_e` for floating-point numbers?
+- Is it worth implementing `div_euc` and `mod_euc` for floating-point numbers?
 While it makes sense for completeness, it may be too rare a use case to be worth extending the core library to include.